omnetpp/omnetpp/doc/src/userguide/result-analysis.rst

-A chart template consists of several parts, describing the initial contents of charts created from it: what kind of drawing widget it needs (Matplotlib or one of the native widgets), what script it executes, how its configuration dialog looks like, what types of result items it can process/show, and which icon should be used for it.
+A chart template consists of several parts, describing the initial contents of charts created from it: what kind of drawing widget it needs (Matplotlib or one of the native plot widgets), what script it executes, how its configuration dialog looks like, what types of result items it can process/show, and which icon should be used for it.